Fuchs/jira-remote-user-sso/README.md

 ## License

-This software is distributed under the GNU Lesser General Public License 2.1.
+This software is distributed under the MIT License.
 See COPYING for details.

 ## Install
 There are a few things you need in order to install this plugin: